thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 : An entity exposing public key material via HTTP.

 **Mirror:**
-: An intermediary entity between client and server.
+: An intermediary entity between client and origin.
 May cache data, and act as a privacy proxy.

 **Key metadata:**